-Tobacco marketing and usage is disproportionately higher among vulnerable populations, including young adults, individuals with behavioral and substance use disorders, veterans, LGTBQ and those in poverty.
+Tobacco marketing and usage are disproportionately higher among vulnerable populations, including young adults, individuals with behavioral and substance use disorders, veterans, LGTBQ, and those in poverty.
 There is no established minimum amount of tobacco use where exposure is not harmful.
-Key symptoms of nicotine addiction (strong urges to use tobacco, anxiety and irritability) can appear in young college age adults within weeks or only days after occasional smoking first begins and well before daily smoking has even started.
-Therefore, an environment of permissible tobacco use is a barrier for many of our campus’ vulnerable populations and is inconsistent with BC’s primary goal of student success and the principle social justice.
+Key symptoms of nicotine addiction (strong urges to use tobacco, anxiety, and irritability) can appear in young college-age adults within weeks or only days after occasional smoking first begins and well before daily smoking has even started.
+Therefore, an environment of permissible tobacco use is a barrier for many of our campus’ vulnerable populations and is inconsistent with BC’s primary goal of student success and the principle of social justice.

 In the fall of 2016, BC participated in an assessment survey of college health trends utilizing the standardized National College Health Assessment (NCHA).
 The results of this study regarding tobacco use were reported as follows:

 Even occasional smoking is physically dangerous, and the addictive properties of nicotine in tobacco smoke can lead to long-term dependency.
 According to the US Surgeon General, 47 percent of adult smokers transition to regular, daily smoking before age 18, and approximately 80 percent transition to regular, daily smoking before age 21, according to the Centers for Disease Control and Prevention.